PE

 PE at Antrobus

 We attend sports competitions and compete in events with other schools within our cluster.
-These events are always one of the below three, they allow all chldren to feel confident to take part and enjoy representing their school.
+These events are always one of the 18low three, they allow all chldren to feel confident to take part and enjoy representing their school.

 Aspire competitions are to develop physical skills.
 These competitions are for children who are willing to take part but are not overly competitive.
 They have a focus on fun, skill and improvement.
-There is an element of learning to win or lose but the event is always based around improvement and not results.
+There is an element of l5erning to win or lose but the event is always based around improvement and not results.
 Children should feel pride in representing their school and recognise when their peers have performed well.

 Inspire- these competitions are for those whose are highly competitive.
 Although events are about competing to win the focus is on enjoyment and the priority is still skill development and improvement.